We work closely with a network of Scottish farmers, many of whom have supplied us with oats for several generations.

 Oats can be planted in both spring and winter.
 Winter Oats like you see here, are planted in early late September/early October, and Spring Oats are planted in late March or early April.

-He looks for a seed variety that will produce a good yield, have stiff straw for keeping the plants standing tall, and be early maturing for early harvest.
+They look for a seed variety that will produce a good yield, have stiff straw for keeping the plants standing tall, and be early maturing for early harvest.

-Last year Neil chose Dalguise, a popular variety of winter oats, which offers all of these properties.
+This particular seed is Dalguise, a popular variety of winter oats, which offers all of these properties.

 The hopper at the back of the tractor is filled with seed which is sown in drills of around 5 cms deep with 15cm spacing between rows.